 Adding Competencies to Your Resume: How to Stand Out in Today’s AI-Driven Hiring Market

-Adding Competencies to Your Resume: A Recipe for Success in an AI-Driven Job Market The resume is still the centerpiece of your job search toolkit.
+The resume is still the centerpiece of your job search toolkit.
 Even as artificial intelligence (AI) and applicant tracking systems (ATS) increasingly shape hiring, your resume remains the primary way employers evaluate your fit for a role.
-It offers a concise snapshot of your skills, qualifications,…
+It offers a concise snapshot of your skills, qualifications, and experience in a format that both humans and technology can review quickly.
+However,…

 Career-related word cloud featuring terms like career, job, success, employment, company, workers, wages, and salary.